Great ideas and inspiration for a Far and Wild safari

 Enjoy safari game drives in stunning Gonaerzhou National Park

-Explore the ruins of Great Zimbabwe – legendary home of the Queen of Sheba
+Explore the ruins of Great Zimbabwe – the legendary home of the Queen of Sheba

 Best time to go: April to October